eea/eea.eggmonkey/README.rst

 * ``bin/monkey -n eea.indicators``

 If you want to skip versions.cfg update (for example running in a buildout without versions.cfg), you can run

 * ``bin/monkey -B eea.indicators``

+If you encounter an error in normal operation, you can resume the release process (after manually fixing the problem) with the -R flag

+* ``bin/monkey -R 4 eea.indicators``

 Providing defaults with a configuration file
 ============================================